 Maybe this year, you simply choose to focus your attention on building your photography skills.
 If you’re relatively new to photography, try our “Getting to Know Your Camera” series.

 If you’ve already gone through the basics, you may be interested in improving your understanding of lighting or composition.
 Or you may just want to stretch your creativity by shooting a different style.
 For example, if you’re a portrait photographer, try your hands at street photography.
 Or, you might push yourself to learn the ins and outs of a specific lens.
-Either way, choosing to improve a skill is a great project to start.
+Either way, choosing to improve a skill are great photography projects to start.

 If you called yourself a photographer before you had children, then you remember a time when you took photos of something other than your children.
 Now that you’re a mom, at least 90% of your photos are of your kids.
 However, one of the easiest ways to improve your photography is to turn your attention towards a different subject matter.